-Abatement means actions to eliminate, lessen, reduce, or remove hazardous and toxic materials, and unsafe conditions.
+Abate or abatement means actions to eliminate, lessen, reduce, or remove hazardous and toxic materials, and unsafe conditions.

-Army Pre-1919 historic housing includes all privatized and non-privatized Army housing, with construction completed prior to January 1, 1919, located on an Army installation, a joint base, or managed by the Army or by an Army privatized housing partner including those operating under the RCI program.
+Army Pre-1919 historic housing is all privatized and non-privatized Army housing, with construction completed prior to January 1, 1919, located on an Army installation, a joint base, or managed by the Army or by an Army privatized housing partner including those operating under the RCI program.
 The terms housing, pre-1919 housing, and pre-1919 historic Army housing are used interchangeably in the program comment and mean all Army pre-1919 historic housing, associated buildings and structures, landscapes and landscape features, and neighborhoods.
+Quarters 18 at Palm Circle, Fort Shafter, HI constructed in 1924 is included in this Program Comment to ensure consistent treatment of the housing in this predominantly pre-1919 historic district.